 Prior to joining Move to End Violence as co-director, Monica led a consulting practice that provided training, coaching, strategic planning and leadership development to organizations and large systems (foster care, education, public health, social services and governmental agencies) seeking to incorporate intersectional equity into their work.
 She has worked with the Strong Field Project, Drug Policy Alliance, NY Civil Liberties Union, National Network of Abortion Funds, University Settlement and more.

-Monica Dennis leads a consulting practice that provides training, coaching, strategic planning and leadership development to organizations and communities committed to racial justice and equity.
-Her work focuses on shifting from an individual to a systemic analysis of structural racism and understanding racism’s relationship to intersecting oppressions.
-More specifically, she explores the impact of racism on both the micro (leadership styles, communication patterns, decision-making) and macro (institutional policies, practices and culture) levels.
-Deeply rooted in Black cultural traditions, her process incorporates experiential practices such as storytelling, reflective writing, art and music responses.
+In her consulting practice, Monica focused on shifting from an individual to a systemic analysis of structural racism and understanding racism’s relationship to intersecting oppressions.
+More specifically, she worked with others to explore the impact of racism on both the micro (leadership styles, communication patterns, decision-making) and macro (institutional policies, practices and culture) levels.
+Deeply rooted in Black cultural traditions, her process incorporated experiential practices such as storytelling, writing, art, music and embodiment.

 Monica has been working with Move to End Violence since 2014.
 She first joined the faculty with Rachael Ibrahim as a racial equity and liberation facilitator, working within convening spaces as well as offering regional trainings for faculty, staff, Movement Makers and allies.
 With hopes of expanding the reach of this critical work, Monica worked with Rachael to develop the popular and highly-regarded 6-part Racial Equity and Liberation Series hosted by Move to End Violence.
 Monica has also been part of Move to End Violence’s design and core faculty teams, helping shape and lead programming and strengthening the program’s lens on racial and gender equity.